Tai Kamiya: Critical reception

 Tai's characterization in Tri. resulted in mixed comments by Jacob Hope Chapman from Anime News Network due his new hesitations which might not appeal to viewers of the series.
-While feeling it as part of Tai's character arc Christian Chiok from Japanator found Tai's traits out of character contrasting previous Digimon main characters.
-However, there were positive comments by Shamus Kelley from Den of Geek approved of Tai's new character arc noting that Tri focuses on personal responsibility and his potential for character growth.
+While feeling it as part of Tai's character arc, Christian Chiok from Japanator found Tai's traits out of character contrasting previous Digimon main characters.
+However, there were positive comments by Shamus Kelley from Den of Geek, who approved of Tai's new character arc, noting that Tri focuses on personal responsibility and his potential for character growth.
 DVDTalk's writer Chris Zimmerman praised the still ongoing arguments between Tai and Yamato in Tri as fans from the first Digimon series would still find it memorable due to the history between these two characters.
 Otaku USA noted the arguments between these two characters as well and stated "Tai is actually the character who seems to be suffering from arrested development the most".
-Kelley complained about Tai and Yamato's still ongoing conflict in the next films commenting there were already enough in the first film and the possibility that Tai did not have character development in such movie.
+Kelley complained about Tai and Yamato's still ongoing conflict in the next films, commenting there were already enough in the first film and the possibility that Tai did not have character development in such movie.
 For the next film, Kelley readdressed such issues that were more present in the movie.
 In a Coexistence review, Anime Now's Richard Eisenbeis believes Tai managed to fully mature during the climax of the film due to his decisions in regards to who is the enemy, contrasting the original series where it was more obvious where Tai, as a kid, could easily be the enemy.